zsj0577/MSAGHNet/README.md

 # MSAGHNet
 This is the repository for 'A Multi-Resolution Hybrid CNN-Transformer  Network with Scale-Guided Attention for Medical  Image Segmentation'

-The network code has been released and you can train and test.

 # Architecture
 <p align="center">
 <img src="img/Architecture.png">